 Use screen sharing: When enabled, ports used by screen sharing are opened in the Windows firewall.
 (Default = disabled)

-Is this VDA installed on a VM in a cloud: This setting helps Citrix ensure optimal resource allocation for on-premises and service (Citrix Cloud) VDA deployments.
-Enable this setting if your deployment uses a Citrix DaaS (Default = disabled)
+Is this VDA installed on a VM in a cloud: This setting helps Citrix to correctly identify resource locations for on-premises and service (Citrix Cloud) VDA deployments for telemetry purposes.
+This feature has no impact on customer side utilization.
+Enable this setting if your deployment uses Citrix DaaS.
+(Default = disabled)

 If this page contains a feature named MCS I/O, do not use it.
 The MCS IO feature is configured on the Additional Components page.